Variational quantum algorithm with information sharing: Methods

 The electronic states are expanded in hydrogen-like orbitals centered on each atom, specifying a fermionic operator and a spatial wave function for each spin orbital.
 The electronic spatial dependence can be integrated out under the Born-Oppenheimer approximation.
 This re-expresses the kinetic and potential energy terms as non-linear coupling rates between the fermionic operators, where the couplings rates are nuclear coordinates dependent.
 The Hilbert space can be further reduced by removing or freezing (i.e. permanently occupied) spin orbitals.
 Finally, the anti-commuting fermionic operators are transformed into commuting Pauli operators using the Jordan-Wigner, Bravi-Kitaev, or some similar map~\cite{mcardle2020quantum}.

-In this work we use \textit{openfermion}~\cite{openfermion} (for H$_3$) and \textit{qiskist}~\cite{ibmq-qiskit} (for H$_2$ and LiH) to compute the one and two body integrals, using the STO-3G approximation.
-For H$_2$ and H$_3$, only the 1s orbitals are used, and the systems have a total of two and three electrons respectively.
-For LiH, both Li:1s spin orbitals are frozen, with the four Li:2s,2p$_x$ (bond axes aligned with $x$) and two H:1s spin orbitals constituting the available states for the remaining two electrons.
-We use the symmetry conserving Bravi-Kitaev transform for H$_3$, and the parity transform for H$_2$ and LiH.
+In this work we use Openfermion~\cite{openfermion} (for H$_3$) and Qiskit~\cite{ibmq-qiskit} (for H$_2$ and LiH) to compute the one and two body integrals, using the STO-3G approximation.
+For H$_2$ and H$_3$, only the 1s orbitals are used (none of which are frozen), and the systems have a total of two and three electrons respectively.
+For LiH, the Li:1s, orbital is doubly occupied with electrons and frozen, while the four Li:2p$_y$, Li:2p$_z$ spin orbitals are forzen with zero occupation.
+Thus only the four Li:2s,2p$_x$ spin orbitals (bond axes aligned with $x$) and two H:1s spin orbitals constitute the available states for the remaining two electrons.
+We use the symmetry conserving Bravi-Kitaev transform for H$_3$, and the parity transform for H$_2$ and LiH \tcr{to express the fermionic Hamiltonian as a qubit Hamiltonian}.
+For each molecule the $\mathds{Z}_2$ symmetries (corresponding to particle and spin symmetries) have been removed~\cite{kandala_hardware-efficient_2017,Bravyi2017Jan}, reducing the number of qubits by two.